infinum/eightshift-docs/docs/advanced/components-color-palette.md

 ### Options

-All options are the same as a native block editor component that you can see [here](https://developer.wordpress.org/block-editor/components/color-palette/).
+All the options are the same as in the native block editor component that you can see [here](https://developer.wordpress.org/block-editor/components/color-palette/).